-The IRS encourages you to file electronically even though you are filing fewer than 250 returns.
+The IRS encourages you to file electronically even though you are filing fewer than 100 returns.
+The IRS anticipates publishing regulations in 2020 that will abolish the non-aggregation rules for returns filed in

 Filing requirement applies separately to originals and corrections.
 The electronic filing requirements apply separately to original returns and corrected returns.
 Originals and corrections are not aggregated to determine whether you are required to file electronically.
-For example, if you file 400 Forms 1098 electronically and you are making 75 corrections, your corrections can be filed on paper because the number of corrections for Form 1098 is less than the 250 filing requirement.
-However, if you are filing 250 or more Form 1098 corrections, they have to be filed electronically.
+For example, if you file 400 Forms 1098 electronically and you are making 75 corrections, your corrections can be filed on paper because the number of corrections for Form 1098 is less than the 100 filing requirement.
+However, if you are filing 100 or more Form 1098 corrections, they have to be filed electronically.

-Reporting incorrect payer name and/or TIN.
+How to report incorrect payer name and/or TIN.
 If a payer discovers an error in reporting the payer (not recipient) name and/or TIN, write a letter containing the following information.

-- 1. Name and address of the payer.
+- Name and address of the payer.

 - 2. Type of error (including the incorrect payer name/TIN that was reported).

 - 3. Tax year.

 - 4. Payer TIN.

 - 5. Transmitter Control Code (TCC).

 - 6. Type of return.

 - 7. Number of payees.

 - 8. Filing method (paper or electronic).

 - 9. Was federal income tax withheld?

-Send the letter to Internal Revenue Service, Information Returns Branch, 230 Murall Drive, Mail Stop 4360, Kearneysville, WV 25430.
+Send the letter to:

+Internal Revenue Service Information Returns Branch 230 Murall Drive, Mail Stop 4360 Kearneysville, WV 25430

-If a payer realizes duplicate reporting or a large percentage of incorrect information has been filed, contact the information reporting customer service site at 866-455-7438 for further instructions.
+If a payer realizes duplicate reporting or a large percentage of incorrect information has been filed, CAUTION contact the information reporting customer service site at 866-455-7438 for further instructions.